ARION

 Without another word, the Bonavitas turned and strode out stiffly.
 Dr. Fernando rubbed his forehead and then looked at his tablet for his next patient.

 Nick Ansara refused to sit down.
 He clomped around the room with heavy footsteps as the counselor calmly watched the troubled individual pace.
-As the colony’s chief animal wrangler, this was one of the more odd transformations that Dr. Fernando had seen so far.
+As the colony’s chief animal wrangler, this was one of the odder transformations that Dr. Fernando had seen so far.
 Being a blend of human and equine, Ansara had hooves for feet, but humanlike hands, and it was fortunate indeed that he had retained those.
 Unlike others, he would be unable to “get down on all fours” – he was fully bipedal, and although technically a horse, he was not a mythical centaur.
 In reality, he actually resembled the Greek mythological Ipotane, a race of half-humans with just two legs, hindquarters, tail, head and ears of a horse.
-It made the skunk wonder if the Ipotane had been ‘ancient astronauts’ who had gone through a similar genetic change passing through the cosmos to fall to Earth.
+It made the skunk wonder if the Ipotane race had been ‘ancient astronauts’ who had gone through a similar genetic change passing through the cosmos to fall to Earth.

 Ansara’s body pattern and coloration was that of a pinto, consisting of large patches of white and medium brown, and since there had been nothing for him to wear besides a sleeping blanket, he had chosen to walk about in his altogether.
 Fernando had to avert his eyes from the horse-man’s impressive endowments and focus on his head and shoulders.